awsdocs/amazon-sqs-developer-guide/doc_source/sqs-delete-queue.md

 ## AWS SDK for Java<a name="delete-queue-java"></a>

+ The following example uses the AWS Java SDK\.
+To install and set up the SDK, see [Set up the AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-install.html) in the *AWS SDK for Java Developer Guide*\.

-Before you begin working with the example code, specify your AWS credentials\.
+Before you run the example code, configure your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.

 **Note**
 This action is identical for standard and FIFO queues\.

+**To delete a queue**

 1. Copy the [standard queue example program](standard-queues-getting-started-java.md) or the [FIFO queue example program](FIFO-queues-getting-started-java.md)\.